 Moving is not for the faint of heart, that’s for sure!

 But what about our kids?
 Moving is a stressful event for an adult; is it stressful for your baby?
-What about for your toddler or preschooler?
+What about your toddler or preschooler?
 The answer is yes — moving is just as stressful for children as it is for adults.
 And that stress can cause some big sleep problems for your baby or toddler.

 Why Moving Affects Babies, Toddlers, and Preschoolers